All content on this page is correct as of November 11, 2020

 Wherever possible you should take the Life in the UK and English language test before making your application.
 However if your leave is going to expire and you have been unable to take one or both of these tests due to Covid-19, we recommend you make your application online anyway to preserve your current leave and keep any evidence you have of trying to take the tests (e.g. booking cancellations or correspondence with the test provider showing you could not take the test before making your application).
 Once it is possible to book a biometrics appointment, you should only book an appointment that occurs after you have passed the English language or Life in the UK test.
 It is recommended to take advice if you are in this situation.

 If you are applying under the family life provisions, you may also be able to apply for an exemption to the English language requirement if you were unable to take a test because of Covid-19.
 See our separate piece on the family life concessions for more information.

 If you qualify for indefinite leave to remain (ILR) but your existing leave does not expire yet, it is preferable not to apply at this stage and to wait until some form of normality returns to do so.
 You must make sure you apply before your current leave expires.

-The Home Office website and guidance states that those working in the following professions for the NHS or an independent healthcare provider, whose visas are due to expire before 1 October 2020, will be eligible for a one-year free visa extension:
+The Home Office website and guidance states that those working in the following professions for the NHS or an independent healthcare provider, whose expired between 31 March 2020 and 1 October 2020, are eligible for a one-year free visa extension:

 We note that this list does not include doctors, who were previously included in the extension before the Home Office expanded the list of eligible professions last week.
 We have followed this up with the Home Office who have confirmed that doctors are still eligible to benefit from the extension.
 The Home Office has also confirmed that the extension is available regardless of which category someone currently holds leave in, and is not limited to those here under Tier 2.